 First of all, this isn’t supposed to be a preachy post.
-We all love to travel and we don’t need to stop.
-I think that cultural exchange helps us to understand and respect others cultures.
+We all love to travel and there is no need to stop.
+Sure, travel for leisure does generate emissions, like most things do, but it can also be incredibly valuable too.

 The fact of the matter is though, that for me personally, travel generates the biggest portion of my CO2 and that is the reason I want to examine this topic.

-I’m asking myself how I can get it down to 5 tons per year – the recommended target – and ways this can be done without sacrificing travel.
+I’m asking myself how I can get it down to 5 tons per year – the recommended per person target – and ways this can be done without sacrificing travel.

 Head over to the WWF Footprint Calculator if you’d like to understand the estimated amount you are producing.
 If you aren’t UK based then estimate your flight distances, as if you were in the UK.
 It’s a great tool.